-The parent(s) of a dependent student, as defined in Title 26 U.S.C.S.S.
-152 Internal Revenue Code, also has the right to inspect records which are maintained by the College on behalf of the student.
+The parent(s) of a dependent student, as defined in Title 26 USCSS 152 Internal Revenue Code, also have the right to inspect records which are maintained by the College on behalf of the student.
 Proof of dependency must be on record with the College or provided to the office responsible for maintaining records prior to reviewing the records.